flatiron-school/origami-panacea/README.md

 # Origami Panacea

 Your grandpa is in the insane asylum, and his doctors tell you that he is going to die unless you make him the most amazing of origami.
-The only problem is you don't know what your grandpa will find amaizing.
+The only problem is you don't know what your grandpa will find amazing.

 ## Objectives
 * Cut a piece of paper into a square